gatling/frontline-doc/content/reference/current/release/highlight-1-12/index.md

 {{< alert tip >}}
 Upgrade automatic migration won't upgrade private keys that are unused or used for both repositories and pools.
-Such unscoped private keys will keep on working with FrontLine 1.12 but will stop being supported in FrontLine 1.13.
+Such unscoped private keys will keep on working with Gatling Enterprise 1.12 but will stop being supported in Gatling Enterprise 1.13.
 We recommend you delete the unused ones and duplicate the ones used for both repositories and pools (unlikely use case).
 {{< /alert >}}